hiroki-chen/FH_cryptDB/README.md

 ###Caveats
 1. If you want to compile the project, be sure that you use GCC whose version is higher than 4.7 or so and be sure it supports -std=c++11.
 We strongly recommend that -std=c++0x should be abandoned because it cannot support static initialization and some features in modern C++ language.
 2. For MySQL 8.0, you should rename `my_bool` to `bool` because some definitions have been removed and changed.

+### Important Notes
+This repository currently does **NOT** contain C++ code for the specific implementation for cryptographic algorithms we designed due to the shared copyright of the research group.
+The code will be available as soon as we decided to open-source it.

 ###Hint: in order to work properly, you should compile `ope.cc` manually.
 Shell codes:
 ```sh